sfarajli/farajli.net/posts/gentoo.md

 It is more secure, It is lightweight and so on.
 But when it comes down to it, very few people actually use gentoo, I thing that is because they install it and after a month or so they really get sick of waiting for the packages to compile and they switch back to whatever they were using before.
-I know it becuase, I had done that in the past, I dual-booted my machine with gentoo and arch linux intending to only use gentoo, and arch only when I didn't have the time to wait for the package to compile, but ended up only booting to arch and almost never to gentoo, at that time if you were to ask me the best package manager I would have unhesitantly said arch's pacman, while I still thing that pacman is the best
+I know it because, I had done that in the past, I dual-booted my machine with gentoo and arch linux intending to only use gentoo, and arch only when I didn't have the time to wait for the package to compile, but ended up only booting to arch and almost never to gentoo, at that time if you were to ask me the best package manager I would have unhesitatingly said arch's pacman, while I still thing that pacman is the best
 <strong class="color1">binary</strong> package manager
 for the past few months I have started to really like gentoo and its package manager portage and there are different reasons for that.

 ### Compiling programs makes more sense than downloading binaries.
-On unix like operating systems you generally use open-source software and that software is made to be compiled by the users specific to their machines, but on binary based distros you use programs that are compiled for you by someone else and again to me, personally compiling just makes more sense.
+On unix-like operating systems you generally use open-source software and that software is made to be compiled by the users specific to their machines, but on binary based distros you use programs that are compiled for you by someone else and again to me, personally compiling just makes more sense.

-### It gives you more pespective to the program you use.
+### It gives you more perspective to the program you use.
 If you'd downloaded a binary package you would only be able to tell if a program is fast, has enough features and so on, but you wouldn't have known how much time it takes to compile, what the build dependencies are, and even sometimes the